 In the mid 90’s, a boat from La Salle’s fleet, Rene-Robert Cavelier’s ship, LaBelle, was discovered sunk the in the Matagorda Bay.
 It is arguably the most important shipwreck in the Western world, for three reasons: (1) it was La Salle, a famous explorer, (2) it is very old, sinking in 1686, and (3) it sank in such murk and mire that things that are not normally preserved were, like rope and wood and leather, and other artifacts.
 Palacios was the headquarters for the excavation.
 The Palacios Museum is proud to feature several exhibits from the historical event.
 A 30 ft. replica of the vessel, La Petite La Belle, can be found in the harbor of Palacios as a tourist attraction.

 The City by the Sea celebrated its centennial in 2009 with a number of major events and festivities.
-The iconic Pavilion was completely removed in 2009 and has commenced to be reborn again with a new location and completion set for Fall 2016
+The iconic Pavilion was completely removed in 2009 and has commenced being reborn again with a new location and completion set for Fall 2016.

 Phone Alert Sign Up

-To receive telephone notifications of storms, power outages and other emergencies, you need to sign up.
+Sign Up to receive telephone notifications of storms, power outages and other emergencies.